bermarte/pomofocus/planning/development-strategy.md

 This user story is developed on branch `main`

-## 7. documentation

-- As a user I want to read the documentation of the project

-This user story is developed on branch `main`

 ## 8. debug and adding features

 - As a developer I need to fix few bugs
 - As a developer I want to add some extra features

-This user story is developed on branch `main`
+This user story is developed on branch `fix_buttons`
+and was merged into `main` once completed